AcnoSaga/tethered/README.md

 # tethered

-A new Flutter project.
+A Flutter client for the Tethered platform
 ## Getting Started

-This project is a starting point for a Flutter application.
+ A collaborative story writing platform

 A few resources to get you started if this is your first Flutter project:

 - [Lab: Write your first Flutter app](https://flutter.dev/docs/get-started/codelab)